-To establish a branch, a foreign legal entity must appoint an attorney-in-fact, who shall apply to the PRC for registration purposes.
+To establish a branch, a foreign legal entity must appoint an attorney-in-fact, who shall apply to the PR for registration purposes.
 The application contains the following documents:

 - a.
-Certified copy of the articles of incorporation of the foreign legal entity. - b.
-Certificate of good standing of the foreign legal entity which attests the registration of the company dated no more than 6 months of the filing to be carried out, issued by authorized registrar. - Certified copy of the bylaws of the foreign legal entity. - d.
-Certified documentation evidencing that the foreign legal entity meets at least one of the following conditions: (i) it has one or more branches or permanent representations registered or incorporated outside the Argentine Republic; (ii) it holds equity holdings or interests in companies incorporated or registered outside the Argentine Republic that are regarded as non-current assets, as defined by the generally accepted accounting principles; or (iii) it owns fixed assets in its place of incorporation or registration, the existence and value of which shall be
+Certified copy of the articles of incorporation of the foreign legal entity as well as any by-laws amendments duly registered with commercial authorities of place of incorporation. - Certificate of good standing of the foreign legal entity which attests the registration of the company dated no more than 6 months of the filing to be carried out, issued by authorized registrar.

-- evidenced pursuant to generally accepted accounting principles. - e.
-Certificate disclosing shareholders of the foreign entity and their percentages of ownership and votes held. - f.
-Certified abstract of the minutes of the board of meeting (or similar) approving establishment of the branch containing the following: (i) resolution to register as a branch with the PRC; (ii) date of fiscal year end; (iii) evidencing that the foreign legal entity does not face liquidation nor it undergoes legal procedure imposing restrictions on assets and/or activities; (iv) the legal domicile of the branch within the City of Buenos Aires; (v) capital stock if any; (vi) appointment of the legal representative (individual not an entity) and (vii) evidencing that the foreign legal entity is permitted to conduct business in the place where it was incorporated or registered. - g.
+- c.
+Certified copy of the bylaws of the foreign legal entity. - d.
+Certified documentation evidencing that the foreign legal entity meets at least one of the following conditions: (i) it has one or more branches or permanent representations registered or incorporated outside the Argentine Republic; (ii) it holds equity holdings or interests in companies incorporated or registered outside the Argentine Republic that are regarded as non-current assets, as defined by the generally accepted accounting principles; or (iii) it owns fixed assets in its place of incorporation or registration, the existence and value of which shall be evidenced pursuant to generally accepted accounting principles. - e.
+Certificate disclosing shareholders of the foreign entity and their percentages of ownership and votes held. - Certified abstract of the minutes of the board of f. directors' meeting (or similar) approving the establishment of the branch containing the following: (i) resolution to register as a branch with the PRC; (ii) date of fiscal year end: (iii) evidencing that the foreign legal entity does not face liquidation nor it undergoes legal procedure imposing restrictions on assets and/or activities; (iv) the legal domicile of the branch within the City of Buenos Aires; (v) capital stock if any; (vi) appointment of the legal representative (individual not an entity) as well as including postal address and an email address of the parent company for all notices regarding the legal representative performance and (vii) evidencing that the foreign legal entity is permitted to conduct business in the place where it was incorporated or registered.

+- g.
 Power of attorney authorizing the attorney-in-fact to register the branch. - h.
 Broad power of attorney authorizing an individual (i.e., the local manager) to manage the branch.

-All of the documents specified in (a)-(g) must be notarized and "legalized" either through the appropriate Argentine consulate and the Argentine Ministry of Foreign Affairs or through an Apostille, a procedure contemplated by The Hague Convention of 1961.
+Most of the documents specified above must be notarized and "legalized" either through the appropriate Argentine consulate and the Argentine Ministry of Foreign Affairs or through an Apostille, a procedure contemplated by The Hague Convention of 1961.
 Once in the Argentine Republic, such documents must be translated into Spanish by a certified translator whose signature must be legalized by the Argentine Association of Certified Translators ("Colegio de Traductores Públicos").